shriprem/Goto-Line-Col-NPP-Plugin/docs/CommandLineOptions.md

 5. Demarcate the sub-options of **`-GLC`** with just a semicolon each.
 Ensure that there is no space between the semicolon and the next sub-option.

 6. The **`-GLC`** sub-option values will be overridden if the [Preferences Dialog](https://github.com/shriprem/Goto-Line-Col-NPP-Plugin/blob/master/docs/PreferencesDialog.md) is opened, and its **OK** button is pressed.

+7. Although the [kludgy syntax](https://github.com/shriprem/Goto-Line-Col-NPP-Plugin/discussions/14) of v2.1.0.0 may still work in v2.1.1.0 and later versions, prefer to use the compact syntax.